This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-A child with cerebral palsy will face many challenges throughout their lives.
-By filing a lawsuit in response to a particular situation or problem, you help them fight injustices, hold people accountable for the harm they cause, recover damages and fight discrimination.
+A child with cerebral palsy faces many challenges throughout their lives.
+By filing a lawsuit in response to a particular situation or problem, you help them fight injustices, hold people accountable for the harm they cause, recover damages, and fight discrimination.

 Two main situations may call for legal action on behalf of your child include: